-- (1) Circumstances that indicate the possibility of improper revenue recognition - Significant transactions that are outside the normal course of business of the entity, significant unusual transactions in light of the auditor's understanding of the entity and the environment surrounding the industry in which it operates, or significant transactions, in which the entity is involved, for which the business rationale appears unclear. - (2) Circumstances that indicate the possibility of off-balance transactions such as fictitious cash disbursement and reimbursement. - Acquisition of significant assets or business, significant new investments or significant expenses which are not directly related to the entity's business activities or for which the business rationale appears unclear.
+- (1) Circumstances that indicate the possibility of improper revenue recognition - Significant transactions that are outside the normal course of business of the entity and significant unusual transactions in light of the auditor's understanding of the entity and the environment surrounding the industry in which it operates, for which the business rationale appears unclear. - (2) Circumstances that indicate the possibility of off-balance transactions such as fictitious cash disbursement and reimbursement - Acquisition of significant assets or a business, significant new investments or significant expenses which are not directly related to the entity's business activities or for which the business rationale appears unclear. - (3) Others - Loan agreement (receivable or payable), provision of a security or guarantee provided or accepted, for which the business rationale appears unclear, with related parties or other parties (including individuals) whose relationship with the entity remains unclear.

-(3) Others

-Loan agreement (receivable or payable) or guarantee provided or accepted, for which the business rationale appears unclear, with related parties or any parties (including individuals) whose relationship with the entity remains unclear.